-SALT LAKE CITY (AP) -- Microsoft’s Bill Gates has arrived at federal court in Salt Lake City to testify in a billion-dollar antitrust lawsuit accusing the software maker of duping a competitor prior to its Windows 95 rollout.
+SALT LAKE CITY (AP) — Microsoft’s Bill Gates is set to testify in a billion-dollar antitrust lawsuit accusing the software maker of duping a competitor in violation of federal law.

-Utah-based Novell Inc. says Microsoft tricked them into thinking its WordPerfect writing application would be included in the Windows ’95 rollout.
+Utah-based Novell Inc. claims Microsoft duped the company into thinking its WordPerfect writing application would be included in the Windows ’95 rollout.

-They say he will testify he dumped WordPerfect because it threatened to crash Windows 95 and wouldn’t be compatible with future versions.
+They say he will testify he dumped WordPerfect because it threatened to crash Windows ’95 and wouldn’t be compatible with future versions.

 Novell claims it was tricked, but Microsoft lawyers say the claims are groundless.
 They have sought a dismissal.